 There are just a few key ingredients you'll need to bring these Molasses Marshmallow Stuffed Cookies together.

-- Unsalted butter: softened at room temperature (not melted).
+- Unsalted butter: This should be softened at room temperature (not melted).

-- Brown sugar: I like to use dark brown sugar rather than regular brown sugar because it has more molasses in it.
-Regular brown sugar will work here as well!
+- Brown sugar: I like to use dark brown sugar rather than light brown sugar because it has more molasses in it for a great flavor and color.
+Light brown sugar will work here as well!

-- Molasses: I use Grandma's Original Molasses, but any brand will work well!
+- Molasses: I use Grandma's Original Molasses, but any brand will work!

-- Turbinado sugar: this sugar has a larger grain, which helps to give these cookies some of their signature crunch, and a little bit of sparkle.
-You can find turbinado sugar (also called cane sugar) at most grocery stores.
+- Turbinado sugar: This sugar has a larger grain, which helps to give these cookies some of their signature crunch, and a little bit of sparkle.
+You can find turbinado sugar (also called cane sugar) at most grocery stores or online.
 As a backup, you could also use granulated sugar.

 - Marshmallows: I suggest using large marshmallows, rather than minis, as it will be easier to stuff the cookies.